-IkT-148009, which we have shown in animal models to be selective and brain penetrant, is a small molecule c-Abl inhibitor that we are using in clinical trials to treat two groups of PD patients and two additional groups to evaluate GI complications that arise early in the disease course in PD patients.
+IkT-148009 is a small molecule, brain penetrant c-Abl inhibitor selective for the non-receptor Abelson tyrosine kinases that we are using in clinical trials to treat two groups of PD patients and two additional groups to evaluate GI complications that arise early in the disease course in PD patients.
 We delineate the GI complications from PD because we will evaluate the GI complications using unique measurements and endpoints that are distinct from PD itself.
 Thus, we believe we will have four opportunities to succeed with IkT-148009, lowering the risk of failure during the development program.
-We believe we have further lowered the risks associated with development of IkT-148009 because we believe key aspects of the underlying pharmacology of IkT-148009 are the same as the pharmacological properties of the template molecule, Imatinib, from which IkT-148009 was chemically derived.
-IkT-148009 is a true new molecular entity and is subject to the regulatory guidance for new chemical entities from the FDA.
-The four indications to which IkT-148009 will be applied are listed in the Pipeline.
-The basis for our belief that IkT-148009 could be effective in treating patients with PD or its GI complications arises from the study of multiple animals with alpha-synuclein-dependent progressive disease, wherein we showed repeated functional recovery, rescued neurons that had not yet degraded and cleared alpha-synuclein-toxicity using a 1x/day oral dose.
-Therapeutic administration beginning four weeks post induction of disease resulted in nearly complete functional recovery with 4 weeks in the GI tract and 8 weeks within the brain.
-We believe these animals studies directly reflect on the human disease and the possible benefits patients may realize from IkT-148009.
+A fifth program for IkT-148009 involves the orphan disease Multiple System Atrophy, which we discuss further below.
+We believe we have further lowered the risks associated with development of IkT-148009 because we believe key aspects of the underlying pharmacology of IkT-148009 have been shown to be superior to approved drugs in this class.
+The five indications to which IkT-148009 are planned to be applied are listed in Table 1.

+Validated animal models recreate the rate of progression and severity of the human disease